06 June Topics

 Teenager Sees Reds – In 1944, Joe Nuxhall went pro.

-June 11: Epicurean Feast – In 1939 the US President serves the King of England hot dogs.
+June 11: Epicurean Feast – In 1939, the US President served the King of England hot dogs.

 Limelight – In 1892, a new filming industry opened in Australia.